Ansari-Muskan01/SQL/README.md

 5. CASE + GROUP BY – Find the number of customers in each age category for demographic analysis.

+## PROJECT CONCLUSION

+SmartBank SQL analysis provides a complete view of the bank's customers, accounts, branches, transactions, and loans.

+The analysis helps SmartBank understand customer demographics,monitor account balances, evaluate branch performance,track transaction activities, and analyze the loan portfolio.

+Customer and financial behavior analysis helps the bank identify high-value customers, active banking relationships,multiple-account holders, and customers using different financial products.

+CASE-based classification further helps SmartBank segment customers, accounts, transactions, and loans for better analysis.

+Overall, this SQL project demonstrates how banking data can be organized, analyzed, and transformed into meaningful business insights for better decision-making.

 # SQL

 # 🏦 BankingDB Project